haimeili/HummingBird/docs/configuration.md

   <td>
 	sharding strategy of distributed LSH schema;
-	"independent" -> load balance with table first and then load balance with shardID
+	"independent" -> load balance with table first and then load balance with shardID "flat" -> load balance by making all buckets in all tables in a flat namespace; essentially it's balance with shard first and then on table
   </td>
 </tr>
 <tr>